mixpanel/docs/pages/docs/migration/overview.md

 - Load a limited subset of the data into a test project (for example, a single day or data or a sample of the entire dataset) to get started.
 This will help you identify any errors in the end to end process before you do a full historical data load.
 - Load a year’s worth (or less) of historical data during your migration.
 This will allow your team to review year-over-year trends easily and do historical analysis as needed, without sending a bunch of data which is stale and unlikely to be used.

+For a more in-depth look into the steps required for a successful project migration, check out our [project migration playbook](project-migration).

 ## Change management migration of end users

 Once data is live, shift our focus to change management and migrating the existing users.
 You can mitigate risk here by: